 To be honest, while I care about politics and current events, my course just isn’t about those things.
-I’m concerned that even trying to bring up something like Charlottesville in class might lead to things getting out of hand.
+I’m concerned that even trying to bring up something like the election in class might lead to things getting out of hand.
 What if a student says something that upsets others?
 What if I inadvertently use the “wrong” language and face blowback from students?
 It’s tough for me to see the value in giving up class time where we could be covering course content to discuss unrelated material that I don’t think of myself as having particular expertise in.

 I can’t wait to get back in the classroom this semester.
 We have so much to talk about!
 I’m looking forward to foregrounding important conversations about issues of equity and social justice in my course and making space for students to have challenging discussions about our current political moment and the historical factors that have brought us here.
-I want to challenge them to think critically and examine events like Charlottesville through a historically-informed lens.
+I want to challenge them to think critically and examine events like the election through a historically-informed lens.

-In a recent letter to the Brown community, President Paxson shared her concern about the events that occurred in Charlottesville, Virginia, on August 13, 2017.
-She writes, “When we return to campus in a few short weeks, we will offer opportunities to come together as a community to discuss how best to confront behavior that reflects hatred, bigotry and intolerance.”
 The vignettes above illustrate the range of challenges Brown instructors might face as they prepare for the next academic year.
 Whether you are approaching the term with excitement or with trepidation -- or somewhere in between -- we offer these evidence-based guidelines to help with your course planning.
 The first part of this newsletter focuses on strategies applicable to the first vignette, or small strategies to develop a positive classroom climate that can be used by nearly all instructors.
 The second turns to strategies associated with the second vignette, with courses that foreground discussion or with course content related to hot topics.

 To be honest, while I care about politics and current events, my course just isn't about those things...